 Craig is a city located in Prince of Wales-Hyder County Alaska.
-Craig has a 2020 population of 1,181.
-Craig is currently declining at a rate of -2.24% annually and its population has decreased by -2.56% since the most recent census, which recorded a population of 1,212 in 2010.
+With a 2020 population of 1,004, it is the 65th largest city in Alaska and the 14849th largest city in the United States.
+Craig is currently declining at a rate of -1.57% annually and its population has decreased by -16.75% since the most recent census, which recorded a population of 1,206 in 2020.
+Spanning over 10 miles, Craig has a population density of 150 people per square mile.

 According to the most recent ACS, the racial composition of Craigwas: